Congressional and Corporate Chaplains: First Reaponders to America's Crises

 Annual North Texas Field of Honor Event for our Military and First Responders

 Fr.
-Greg and the American Airlines Honor Team - show honor to Medal Of Honor
+Greg and the American Airlines Honor Team - providing respect to Medal Of

-Recipient Ron Rosser transitioning through DFW Airport to his final resting spot
+Honor Recipient Ron Rosser transitioning through DFW to his final resting place

 DFW Rambler Article - Ministry Guides Airline During Covid-19 Crisis

 During the coronavirus (COVID-19) pandemic, EBRGs have gone above and beyond to offer resources to those in need.
 For instance, Generation Now is holding a virtual trivia fundraiser to support the United Nations World Food Programme (WFP).
 The participants answer trivia questions and for every correct answer, they’ll donate grains of rice to the WFP.
 The initiative will run through April 24.